Breathing and Stress Management

 The diaphragm.

-Your diaphragm is a huge muscle that sits beneath your lungs, it looks a bit like a beautiful weeping willow sitting inside the ribcage.
+Your diaphragm is a huge muscle that sits beneath your lungs, it looks like a great big weeping willow sitting inside the bottom of the ribcage and is interlinked with the function of your lungs.
 When we breathe in, air fills the lungs and flattens the diaphragm downwards.
-The picture below shows it’s position when we’re breathing out and the air is pushed out of the lungs.
+The picture below shows it’s position when we’re breathing out and air has been pushed out of the lungs.

 Image Courtesy of Blandine Calais Germaine’s book ‘Anatomy in Motion’.